-Established in 1793, Williams College is a liberal arts school in northwestern Massachusetts.
-In 2010, Williams College was named the best liberal arts college in the country by U.S. News and World Report.
+Williams College, a liberal arts school in northwestern Massachusetts, was named the best liberal arts college in the country by U.S. News and World Report in 2010.
 The Princeton Review included Williams College in its Top 10 Best Value Private Colleges of 2010.
 The 4-year college offers 33 undergraduate majors in 24 departments, including art history, economics, comparative literature, anthropology and American studies.
 Master's degree programs in policy economics and art history are also available.
-Williams College was the first college in the U.S. to publish a college catalogue and form a society of alumni.

 Pomona College in Claremont, CA

 Pomona College was the only school in the western region of the country to be ranked in the top 10 of U.S. News and World Report's best liberal arts colleges in 2010.
 Located approximately 35 miles from Los Angeles, Pomona College offers 45 majors in natural sciences, humanities and social sciences.
 Areas of study include English, music, philosophy, art history, theater and romance languages and literature.
-The school offers a student-to-faculty ratio of 8:1 and classes with an average size of less than 17 students.
-Published three times a year, Pomona College Magazine addresses academic, financial and professional issues within the school.
+The school features a student-to-faculty ratio of 8:1 and classes with an average size of less than 17 students.

 List of Good Liberal Arts Colleges in the U.S.